evolvingstuff/vdw2/content/posts/vitamin-d-receptor-deactivated-by-some-health-problems-many-studies.md

 &nbsp;&nbsp; In which case the cells may continue to have low vitamin D levels for months/years

-&nbsp;&nbsp;&nbsp;&nbsp; Suspect that is the case for <a href="/posts/long-covid-is-now-the-biggest-covid-concern-many-studieslong-covid" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Long-COVID is now the biggest COVID concern - many studies|Long-COVID">Long-COVID is now the biggest COVID concern - many studies|Long-COVID</a>
+&nbsp;&nbsp;&nbsp;&nbsp; Suspect that is the case for <a href="/posts/long-covid-is-now-the-biggest-covid-concern-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Long-COVID is now the biggest COVID concern - many studies">Long-COVID</a>

 ---